 Key Takeaways

-- Clean wood-burning fireplaces weekly and gas fireplaces monthly; remove ash, dust, and soot.
+- Frequency matters: Clean wood-burning fireplaces weekly during heavy use and gas fireplaces monthly to prevent buildup.

 When to Clean a Fireplace